 Tour availability is contingent on room night availability at our preferred lodging locations.
 Reserve your wildlife safari first, then we will confirm room nights and give you a final confirmation when everything is set.

-The first day of this multi-day trip you will be promptly picked up from your place of lodging in the Jackson area early in the morning to begin scouting for native species like elk, moose, bighorn sheep and bison in the illustrious terrain found in Grand Teton National Park and the National Elk Refuge.
-On a clear day, the stunning views of jagged high alpine peaks, frosted trees, winding rivers and frozen lakes will be abundant.
+On the first day of this multi-day trip, you will be promptly picked up from your place of lodging in the Jackson area early in the morning to begin scouting for native species like elk, moose, bighorn sheep, and bison in the illustrious terrain found in Grand Teton National Park and the National Elk Refuge.
+On a clear day, the stunning views of jagged high alpine peaks, frosted trees, winding rivers, and frozen lakes will be abundant.
 Even on the snowiest of days, photo opportunities will be around nearly every corner.
 After a morning in Jackson Hole, your guide will drive you over the scenic Teton Pass (weather permitting) and eventually to West Yellowstone, MT where you will stay for the evening.